jinlee487/jinlee487.github.io/_posts/2021-05-11-portfolio-python-custom-script-simple-calculator-first.md

 ---
-title: "How to code a python calculator"
+title: "How to code a calculator with Python"
 categories:
   - Projects
 tags: